prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/functions.md

 #### Defining Functions with Parameters

-When necessary and appropriate, specify zero or more arguments (a.k.a. "parameters"), inside the parentheses part of the function definition.
+When necessary and appropriate, specify one or more arguments (a.k.a. "parameters"), inside the parentheses part of the function definition.
+The syntax for defining parameters is similar to the syntax for declaring variables, except a different keyword is used (either `ByVal` or `ByRef`).
+Use `ByVal` in most cases, but use `ByRef` if you need changes to the parameter to remain in memory after the function has finished execution.

 ```vb
 Private Function CustomMessage(ByVal SomeMessage As String)